Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Case studies basically show them other people who are just like them…

-…and show that they overcame that same pain point or achieved that same goal because of your product or service.
+…and show that they overcame that same pain point or achieved that same business goal because of your product or service.

 Case studies are proof that your product or service works.